teamchong/timeline/README.md

 A lightweight, zero-impact Git utility designed for [Claude Code](https://claude.ai/code) that automatically captures code snapshots as you work, allowing you to travel back to any point without affecting your Git history.

-> **Note**: While Timeline integrates seamlessly with Claude Code for automatic snapshots, it also works standalone as a general Git snapshot tool.
+> **Primary Purpose**: Timeline is built specifically for Claude Code users to automatically capture snapshots after every file edit.
+While the `timeline` command can be used standalone, the automatic snapshot feature (the main value) requires Claude Code.

 ## Features